 Level 4: Automatic Investor

 Automatic investors are aware of the need to invest but they are also actively involved with their investments.
 If you’re at this level, you have a long term plan that will enable you to reach your financial objectives.
-You follow the plan of the wealth triangle: have a high-income skill, build a scalable business, and have high-return investments.
+You follow the plan of the wealth triangle: you have a high-income skill, build a scalable business, and have high-return investments.

 You don’t use the fancy stuff that money managers use, like options or margin accounts.
 You buy good shares, proven managed funds or solid funds, and hold them for the long term.
 Warren Buffett is an automatic investor.